SoftUni-Internal/interactive-content/EN/00-DOM/01-What-is-DOM.md

 DOM is simply a **link** between HTML documents and the JavaScript programming language.

-Through DOM manipulations the developer can:
+Through DOM manipulations, the developer can:

 - Get an HTML element